lifangda01/BME595-DeepLearning/project/README.md

 # Metastatic Breast Cancer Detection Using CNN
 ## Introduction
 Breast cancer has been one of the deadliest and most frequent cancer type.
 Moreover, its diagnosis heavily relies on visual inspection of whole-slides by physicians.
 Aiming to reduce the manual labor, in this work, we implemented a deep learning frame work that preprocesses raw gigabyte-sized whole-slide images and automatically detects cancerous regions using ResNet.
 Then, we show the practical effectiveness of our framework by ROC plots.
 Finally, we compare the performances of two different CNN models on two datasets with different sizes.
-Below is a figure demonstrating the visual difference between normal and metastatic regions
+Below is a figure demonstrating the visual difference between normal and metastatic regions obtained from [1].

 ![alt text][overview]
 [overview]: https://github.com/lifangda01/BME595-DeepLearning/blob/master/project/figures/overview.png "Overview"